 Becoming a certified holistic nutritionist gave me the education and confidence to ensure myself and others that we can get enough protein through plants.
 Along with plenty of carbs, fiber and healthy fats etc. Over a year later I’m still so happy with my healing!

 P.S.
 I want to include that I do still have grass fed butter on the rare occasion, I do enjoy sprouted spelt flour (which has gluten) and on Thanksgiving I even eat some turkey!
 I share this because I want you to know that there are no rigid rules for me, I eat 99.9% whole food plant based but I’m intuitive to my body and what it wants.
 Life is short!

-I will soon be sharing supplements, food sources and other products I (took &) take
+I share the supplements, food sources and other products I (took &) take

-to keep my hair growing healthy, fast, full, shiny, and long...So stay tuned okay?!
+to keep my hair growing healthy, fast, full, shiny, and long in this Youtube video here

 Please Share this link if this gave you hope or you found it interesting, it really helps my blog ❤️